DurthVadr/KafkaFL/flwr_implementation/README.md

 # Federated Learning with Flower and Kafka

-This implementation provides a federated learning solution using the Flower (flwr) framework with Kafka as the communication backend.
+This implementation provides a federated learning solution using the Flower (flwr) framework with a custom Kafka communication backend.

 ## Overview